britzl/defold-orthographic/README.md

 This is the near and far z-values used in the projection matrix, ie the near and far clipping plane.
 Anything with a z-value inside this range will be drawn by the render script.

 #### projection (hash)
-The camera supports different kinds of orthographic projections:

-* DEFAULT - The camera will use the default projection matrix where aspect ratio isn't maintained and content is stretched/shrunk when the window is resized.
+The camera can be configured to support different kinds of orthographic projections.
+By default there's only a single option ```DEFAULT```, and that is the same orthographic projection that is used in the default render script (ie aspect ratio isn't maintained and content is stretched).
-* FIXED - The camera will use a fixed projection where the aspect ratio is maintained and additional content will be visible if the aspect ratio differs from the width/height ratio from game.project.

 Additional custom projections can be added.
 See ```camera.add_projector()``` below.
+Refer to the render script of the example project to see an example of a projector that maintains aspect ratio.

 #### enabled (boolean)
 This controls if the camera is enabled by default or not.
 Send ```enable``` and ```disable``` messages to the script or use ```go.set(id, "enable", true|false)``` to toggle this value.